 Day 1 – Procedure Day

-After the ESG procedure is complete, patients will spend about 3 hours in the recovery room where they will be closely monitored as they are waking up from general anesthesia.
+After completing the ESG procedure, patients will spend approximately 3 hours in the recovery room, during which they will receive close monitoring as they awaken from general anesthesia.

 When the patient is able, a nurse will assist the patient to begin walking around the room and down the hallways to avoid blood clots.
-The patient will also be allowed to drink sugar-free and non-carbonated, low-fat, clear liquids.
+The medical staff will also permit the patient to consume sugar-free and non-carbonated, low-fat, clear liquids.

 During endoscopic gastric sleeve recovery, some patients may experience post-procedure nausea due to general anesthesia.